Brittany campaign: Naval operations

-The Permanent fleet in Brittany
+Permanent fleet in Brittany

 Its composition varied throughout the campaign but pinnaces and round ships (similar to a Carrack) were always integrated into it.

 Initially, two galleasses, three galleys, four barques, two flyboats and two zabras under the command of Captain Perochio Morán remained in Blavet, but the difficulties of the galleasses to operate in those waters and the poor condition of the galleys forced them to be replaced by four others sent from Spain under the command of Don Diego Brochero de la Paz y Anaya who, from that moment, took charge of the command of those forces whose numbers varied over the years depending on the losses suffered and the reinforcements that were sent to them.

-The Logistical support squads
+Logistical support squads

 The different squadrons that, dependent on the Ferrol Navy, operated from the north of the peninsula, took care of meeting the needs of the expeditionary force by sending it the materials, funds and troops it needed.

 Pedro de Zubiaur's Pataches were the ones who, from Santander and El Pasaje, assumed most of these missions, also actively collaborating with the Brittany forces in the naval operations in the channel region.
 In those cases in which funds were transported, they were escorted by Juan de Villaviciosa's units.